Baltimore Police Department: Gerard Mungo

 On 17 March 2007, police arrested seven-year-old Gerard Mungo while he was sitting in front of his house on a dirtbike.
 Though he was seated on the dirtbike at the time of the arrest, officers reported they saw him riding it earlier.
 Local law prohibits the operation of vehicles with an engine capacity of less than 50cc inside the city limits.
 Ordinances passed by city council, Article 19 Section 40-6, states that any and all unregistered motor bikes, dirt bikes, scooters, or anything similar in nature is illegal in Baltimore City.
 Officers stated they were "following procedure" in making a physical arrest.

 Officer John Torres

 In 2008, BPD officer John Torres shot and killed another officer, Norman Stamp.
 In 2014, Torres was arrested for attempted murder.
 The Baltimore Police Department has been accused of a coverup.

 Salvatore Rivieri

-BPD officer Salvatore Rivieri came to national attention in February 2008 following the release of two videos depicting separate incidents of him verbally assaulting and manhandling citizens.
+Baltimore Police officer Salvatore Rivieri came to national attention in February 2008, following the releases of two videos depicting separate incidents in which he verbally, and in one case, physically, brutalized citizens.